 - Small Display: The 5.5” LCD is crisp but too small for some trainees.

-The Sole F60 Folding Treadmill for 2013 is an excellent value!
-It’s basic yet very capable in the most important areas: running smoothly and quietly.
+The Sole F60 Folding Treadmill for 2013 is an ok value.
+It’s basic and meant mainly for walking.
+It’s capable in a very important area: running smoothly and quietly.
 Also, it has a best-in-industry warranty; no other $800 treadmill we’ve seen has such generous customer protection.
-We recommend this product as a starting point for people who weigh about 275 pounds or less.
-The official weight capacity is 325 pounds but we like to error on the side of caution.
+We recommend this product as a starting point for people who weigh about 275 pounds or less and have a sub-$800 budget, although we highly recommend saving up the extra $200 to go with the next model up, the F63, which is well worth it.
+The official weight capacity is 325 pounds but we like to err on the side of caution.
+Check out our list of best cheap treadmills to see other budget-friendly options.